ckfranz/solar-powered-cooling/README.md

 # Automated Solar Powered Cooling

-The course project involved designing a solar tracking solar cell-powered fan cooling system.
+The course project involved designing a prototype for a solar tracking solar cell-powered fan cooling system.